In some cases, you have no choice — you need to use the funds. If so, try to minimize

 - You may be able to postpone required minimum distributions.
 For traditional IRAs, these distributions

-must begin by April 1 following the year you reach age 72.1 However, if you work
+must begin by April 1 following the year you reach age 73 (for those who reach age 72 after December 31, 2022).
+However, if you work

 past that age and are still participating in your employer's 401(k) plan, you can